josdem/hugo/content/techtalk/java/java_time_api.md

 **Calculating Between Days**

 When you want to perform calculations between days, temporal unit interface unit can be used, since represents a unit of time.
 Enumeration ChronoUnit actually implements our temporal unit interface.
-By importing `java.time.temporal,ChronoUnit.*` you can use enumerations such as days and you can use methods as between.
+By importing `java.time.temporal,ChronoUnit.*` you can use enumerations such as DAYS, WEEKS, MONTHS, YEARS and you can use methods as between.

 *example*